 The average time it takes packets (audio) to travel from Point A (phone) to Point B (the GoToConnect cloud) and back.
 Many people, including internet service providers (ISP), only consider bandwidth when evaluating internet speeds.
 However, that is only half the picture.
 Bandwidth only shows how much internet traffic that can be pushed through; where latency shows how fast that traffic arrives at its destination.
 Think about driving on the freeway.
 Bandwidth represents the number of lanes that are available—if you have more lanes, more traffic can be pushed through and the likelihood of a traffic jam is reduced.
 Latency represents how fast you drive—it doesn’t matter how many lanes there are if other things are slowing you down (inclement weather, gravel, potholes, etc.).

 - Requirement: <100ms, use a ping test to analyze latency.

 Jitter (Packet Delay)

-The change in the amount of time it takes for one packet (audio) to move from Point A (phone) to Point B (Jive Cloud).
+The change in the amount of time it takes for one packet (audio) to move from Point A (phone) to Point B (the GoToConnect cloud).
 When you are checking your email or casually browsing the web, it doesn’t really matter when packets arrive or if they arrive in order—in most cases you will never notice.
 But when you are streaming media, like a phone call, this packet precision becomes extremely important.
 If there is excessive jitter, packets will be dropped and call quality will be affected.